 Smaller pieces work well for scrubbing potatoes, carrots, and other root vegetables.
 The natural texture removes dirt without damaging skin.

-Use the densest part of the loofah for heavy-duty pot scrubbing.
+Use the densest part of the loofah for heavy-duty pot scrubbers.
 Larger size provides more surface area and scrubbing power.

 Cut lengthwise and flatten for countertop and surface cleaning.
 Larger surface area covers more ground efficiently.